 10. Sciatica back pain.

-During your second and third trimesters I want you to avoid the following:
+During your second and third trimester I want you to avoid the following:

 1. Any stretches that require you to lay on your stomach.